ValV/getting-started-pic-mcu/README.md

 ### Mode switching and sequences

 The PWM data control registers are being set periodically (on timer) by special routine according to the wrap-around variable.
-This variable (*SQ*) indicates a state in a sequence (sequence of states), it increments 8 times and resets to inital value.
+Variable *SQ* indicates a state in a sequence (sequence of states), it increments 8 times and resets to inital value.
 So every mode has a sequence of 8 states (4 values for each LED in a state).

 There are 4 modes in the algorithm.
 Variable *MD* is responsible for cycling through the modes.
 Modes are switched by IOC (Interrupt On Change) signal from one of the pins.

 ### Interrupts

-Incrementing of variables *SQ* and *MD* is done after *ISR* (Interrupt Service Routine) label.
+Incrementing of variables *SQ* and *MD* is done on interrupt events.
+Interrupt events (interrupts) are being handled after *ISR* (Interrupt Service Routine) label.

 ### Device configuration

+Upon reset an MCU device goes into its initial state, so before using it one needs to configure MCU properly.
 Configuration is done in a special routine after *SETUP* label.

 ### Main routine